-Are you filled with dread when you have to ride your bike up or down a hill?
-You might feel like you’re about to exhaust yourself.
-Or, like you’ll move too fast and lose control of your ride.
-But you don’t have to struggle out on the trails.
-Here’s how to tackle the biggest climbs and descents on two wheels.
+Do you dread having to go up or down a hill on your bike?
+You might think you’re about to exhaust yourself.
+Or like you’ll move too fast and lose control of your ride.
+But you don’t have to struggle out on the trails!
+Just follow these tips for climbing and descending on two wheels.

 1. Stay seated first.